Bank of Africa: Merger and aftermath

-In 2008, AFH rebranded into Bank of Africa Group, and BMCE took a 35% shareholding interest, bringing much needed financial capital and banking expertise.
-BMCE became majority owner of the BOA group in 2010.
+In 2008, Luxembourg-based AFH, the parent company of the Bank of Africa Group, rebranded itself into Bank of Africa Group S.A., and BMCE took a 35% shareholding interest, bringing financial capital and banking expertise.
+BMCE became majority owner of the BOA group in 2010, and held a 72.6 percent equity stake by 2013.

-In 2020, BMCE rebranded itself as Bank of Africa.
+In 2020, BMCE itself assumed the new name Bank of Africa - BMCE Group.
 Through successive transactions since 2004, Crédit Mutuel Alliance Fédérale has become the second major shareholder of the group with 25% of the company's equity as of end-2020.
 The largest shareholder remains Othman Benjelloun at 27.4 percent, through his O Capital holding company and insurance company RMA Watanya.